 These are some of the most comfortable unlined shoes we’ve ever tested considering how versatile and fairly high performance they are.
 The flat sole makes for a relaxed position for the foot.

 Credit: Chris Summit

 The pointy toe tip penetrates pockets nearly as well as more expensive high performance shoes.
 The tip does loosen up as the shoe breaks in.
 This loosening lowers the performance level on tiny pockets and edges.
 The pointy design alone keeps it working about average until the rest of the shoe catches up on wear and tear.

 With 3.8mm soles and 1.8mm Poly Carbonate mid-soles this shoe has very good sensitivity compared to the other flat soled or board lasted shoes.
 The very similar Evolv Defy has thicker (4.2mm) rubber but a thinner (1mm) mid-sole so it will be a bit more sensitive as well as longer lasting but it will not have quite as much firm support for standing on edges or pockets.

 This is one of, if not the best shoes for a beginner who does mostly face climbing on top rope, easy to moderate level sport or gym climbing and bouldering.
-It could also be good for a more advanced or even expert climber who needs a comfortable shoe for warming up, working projects or doing laps.
+It could also be good for a more advanced or even expert climber who needs a comfortable shoe for warming up, flashing moderates, training and doing laps.
 They work great in conjunction with the higher performing shoes in the Mad Rock collection.

 This and the very similarly priced and performing Evolv Defy are some of the least expensive shoes we’ve ever reviewed.
 Therefore they are the best shoes for anyone on a budget who does not require extreme high performance.